 Most suburban wildlife is wary of humans and will avoid people whenever possible.
 If you notice aggressive behavior towards you by any wild animal, please call 911.

-The following information will minimize conflicts with the most common suburban wildlife - coyotes.- foxes, opossums, raccoons, skunks, squirrels, and woodchucks.
+The following information will minimize conflicts with the most common suburban wildlife:

-- Never feed any wild animals.
-Feeding wild animals may cause them to become aggressive towards people.
+- Never feed wild animals.
+Feeding of wildlife is prohibited by Village Code, and may cause animals to become aggressive towards people.